zehnlabs-com/ibkr-portfolio-rebalancer/docs/troubleshooting.md

 ### 🐳 Docker Desktop Won't Start
 - Ensure virtualization is enabled in BIOS/UEFI settings
-- Verify WSL 2 is properly installed and updated on Windows
+- If using WSL, verify WSL 2 is properly installed and updated on Windows
 - Check Docker Desktop logs for specific error messages

 ### Services Fail to Start
 - Ensure `.env` file exists with required environment variables
-- Verify `accounts.yaml` file exists and has correct formatting
+- Verify `accounts.yaml` file exists and has correct data and formatting
-- Check Docker Desktop has sufficient resources allocated
+- Check your computer has sufficient resources (memory, disk space, CPU)
 - Review service logs: `docker-compose logs [service-name]`

 ### Environment Configuration
-- Set `LOG_LEVEL=DEBUG` in `.env` for detailed logging
+- Temporarily set `LOG_LEVEL=DEBUG` in `.env` for detailed logging
 - Verify all required API keys are configured
 - Ensure IBKR credentials are correct in environment variables